zigapk/rgb-controller/README.md

 #### Requirements

 1. Install Python requirements by running `sudo pip3 install requirements.txt`.
 2. Install [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB).
-I've build it from source.
+I've built it from source.
 3. Python 3.
 This only applies if you live under a rock.
 Though I wouldn't blame you after the 2020 we've had.

 #### Usage